 This 5GSM cause is used by the network to indicate that only PDU session type Ipv6 is allowed for the requested IP connectivity.

-Cause #rr – Insufficient resources for specific slice and DNN;
+Cause #67 – Insufficient resources for specific slice and DNN;

 This 5GSM cause is by the network to indicate that the requested service cannot be provided due to insufficient resources for specific slice and DNN.

-Cause #ss – Not supported SSC mode;
+Cause #68 – Not supported SSC mode;

 This 5GSM cause is used by the network to indicate that the requested SSC mode is not supported.

-Editor's note: Semantic of 5GSM cause value #26 includes semantic of 5GSM cause value #ss.
+Editor's note: Semantic of 5GSM cause value #26 includes semantic of 5GSM cause value #68.
 If both 5GSM cause values are needed, semantics of 5GSM cause values have to be different.